What is Pretexting? How does Pretexting work? [2024 Updated]

 Pretexting is a form of social engineering attack in which the intruder tries to trick the target into divulging confidential information or taking a specific action that will help the attacker.
 To earn the target’s trust and persuade them to divulge the necessary data or carry out the necessary action, the threat actor fabricates a pretext or false scenario.

-In addition, a representative of a customer service or technical support agent or someone that claims to be an individual in a position of power, like a company CEO or a member of the law enforcement community.
+In addition, a representative of a customer service or technical support agent or someone who claims to be an individual in a position of power, like a company CEO or a member of the law enforcement community.
 The perpetrator may utilize a number of strategies to control the victim, including developing a rapport, preying on emotions such as anxiety or urgency, or taking advantage of the target’s willingness to assist or appease others.

 Moreover, pretexting can sincerely be employed to enter secure locations or computer systems, as well as sensitive data such as passwords, financial information, and personal information.
 It is frequently used by cybercriminals to obtain sensitive data or to carry out other kinds of fraud.